 In my quest of learning, I learned a bit more about singing through Rafi sahab's song today and I am glad it was on his anniversary!

-I like to thank Paras for providing the track of this wonderful song!
 I thank you all in advance for your time!

 Song: Hum Hi Se Mohabbat